 The Career Zone is here to help you with career exploration and employability skills!
 We have a variety of services including resumé reviews, interview preparation, job searching and more!

 If you need help with your course assignments, you can access tutoring in English, math and science.
 Alternatively, if you have the expertise, you can help other students by volunteering to become a tutor.

-You can also visit the Academic Zone for assistance with essay writing on both campuses or with virtual appointments.
+You can also visit the Academic Support Zone for assistance with writing support services and tutoring, as well as study support workshops and programs, available on both campuses and virtually.